ActualLab/Fusion.Samples/README.md

 ## Useful Links

 * Check out [Fusion repository on GitHub]
-* Join our [Discord Server] to ask questions and track project updates.
+* Join [Fusion Place] to ask questions and track project updates.
-  *If you're curious, "why Discord," the server was created long before the first line of [Actual Chat]'s code was written.
-  However, a Fusion-powered alternative will be available quite soon :)*
 * Go to [Documentation Home].

 **P.S.** If you've already spent some time learning about Fusion,